Juan Luis Ordaz Sabag, DMV, MMP, CMMP

 RESULTS

-1. No face pain and no migraine.
-According to her parents the patient psychologically came back to being a cheerful young person (see Fig. 4).
+1. No facial pain and no migraine.
+According to her parents, the patient psychologically came back to being a cheerful young person (see Fig. 4).

 2. The patient’s face equalized on both sides (See Fig. 4)